 In a “failure to warn” product liability lawsuit, the case deals with manufacturers not communicating known issues or dangers with their products.
 A manufacturer has a responsibility to warn users of general hazards associated with their product.
 The only instance that is not true is if the product has an obvious, inherent risk that is clear to an ordinary user.
 The Boppy infant lounger recall case may fall under this category of the lawsuit, as it may not be inherently known that infants should not sleep on these products.

 What Should I Do if My Child Was Affected By a Boppy Infant Lounger Product?

 If your baby suffered an injury or death from a Boppy infant lounger, it’s time to take legal action.
 Gather or record all evidence you can that the baby’s suffocation resulted from rolling off of or changing positions on the lounger.
 Then, call our product liability attorney team at Herrman and Herrman.
 Herrman and Herrman have a history of success in cases dealing with product liability and product malfunction.
 We can help guide you through your situation to help you win the damages you deserve to recover.

 Contact a Texas Product Liability Lawyer Now

 Contact our motivated and experienced product liability, Personal Injury, and Car Accident injury attorneys at Herrman & Herrman, P.L.L.C. for help.
-Our legal team has a proven track record of supporting and representing individuals from Corpus Christi, McAllen, San Antonio, Brownsville, and Houston along with a bilingual Spanish– and English-speaking staff to serve you.
+Our legal team has a proven track record of supporting and representing individuals from Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, and Ft.
+Worth along with a bilingual Spanish– and English-speaking staff to serve you.